GAME THREAD: Dallas Mavericks vs Denver Nuggets

 WHO: Dallas Mavericks vs Denver Nuggets

-WHAT: Game one of two in a home series against the same team!
+WHAT: Game two of two in a home series against the same team!

 WHERE: American Airlines Center, Dallas Texas